 The beauty and the mystery of the American Northwest is recalled at Artist Point — a specialty restaurant decorated with dramatic landscape art from the era.
 The eatery offers an elegant yet casual dining experience with a light wood design, a high-beamed cathedral ceiling, and dormer windows allowing natural lighting to illuminate.
 The windowed restaurant allows a panoramic view of the courtyard, waterfalls and Bay Lake.

-Traditional Northwestern dinner specialties include cedar-roasted Pacific king salmon, braised buffalo short rib and pan-seared duck breast.
+Traditional Northwestern dinner specialties include cedar plank-roasted king salmon, slow-roasted buffalo spare rib and applewood-smoked Cornish hen.
 All wines are from the Pacific Northwest.

 Territory Lounge, Roaring Fork, Cub’s Den

 Between Whispering Canyon and Artist Point is Territory Lounge, themed with Teddy Roosevelt in mind for his contribution to the National Park system.
 Territory Lounge is open daily, serving cocktails, specialty drinks and Pacific Northwest wines.
 Appetizers and snacks are available from 5-10 p.m.

 The Cub’s Den is a children’s dining and entertainment facility offering video games, movies and fun food for kids, such as hot dogs, pizza and ice cream.